fabricio-p/c-vector/README.md

 ## But, why?
 Beginers usually prefer C++ over C because they see C++ easier and C++ has a lot of things built in.
 That is not true.
 Being fancier is not being easier.
 Things like classes, namespaces, inheritance, polymorphism, constructors, virtual, friend, public and private methods, `this`, `new`, `delete` and many others are just more things to remember that make the codebase complicated and messed up.
 Why do you think compiling C++ is slower?
 More experienced programmers who can see the truth, spend a long time implementing utilities that they need for their program.
-This project provides a general purpose implementation of the vector data structure which can be used almost everywhere.
+This library provides macros that generate type-specific vector implementations in the form of functions.

 ## Configure with `#define`
 This library relies heavily on macros to replicate what templates and generics in C++ do.
 Although you can modify the output of the macros using some other macros as configurations.
 Due to not being able to nest `#ifdef` inside `#define`, other macros will be defined according to the `#define`d configuration macros.
 Remember not to nest configurations, as the inner one will erase all the others.
 Everytime you change you configuration macros, make sure to re`#include <c-vector/lib.h>`.
 Also be sure to reconfigure and reinclude after using other libraries that use c-vector.